Uttam-Mahata/bhasa/FEATURES.md

 ## Overview

-Bhasa is a fully-functional programming language that uses Bengali keywords and supports Bengali numerals.
-It's implemented in Go and includes a complete interpreter with lexer, parser, AST, and evaluator.
+Bhasa is a fully-functional **compiled** programming language that uses Bengali keywords and supports Bengali numerals.
+It's implemented in Go and includes a complete toolchain: lexer, parser, compiler, and stack-based virtual machine.

 ## Core Components